dummifiedme/TheNotebook/NotesVault/73rd Amendment Act of 1992.md

 	- Except -> states with <20 lakh population --> may not have intermediate levels.

  ###  Election of Members and Chairpersons
+ - Direct election to all the three tiers.
+ - Chairperson to panchayat